piyush-lingwal/HighTech_Kisan_annam/Challenge 2/README.md

-# 🌱 Soil Image Classification Challenge - Annam.ai, IIT Ropar 🌱
+# 🌱 Soil Image Classification Challenge - 2

 This notebook presents a solution for the Soil Image Classification Challenge.
 The goal is to classify images based on whether they contain soil (label 1) or not (label 0) using a pre-trained ResNet18 model in PyTorch.